NEWS & UPCOMING EVENTS

 PORCELAIN ART CLASSES - TRINITY SCHOOL FOR SENIORS

 The Trinity School for Seniors is a wonderful resource for people over the age of 60.
 The school motto is 'Companionship Through Learning' and they provide over 70 different courses across four terms per annum.
-Among the classes offered is a porcelain painting art class, which I have had the pleasure to teach for term 3 2023.
+Among the classes offered is a porcelain painting art class, which I have had the pleasure to teach in term three 2023.
 Classes are held in central locations in Perth making it easy to access for commuters.

 For more information about term dates, classes available, cost etc. call in to the Trinity School for Seniors' central office at Level 1, 97 William Street, PERTH or visit their website at www.perthunitingchurch.org.au/trinity-school-for-seniors.